yohanmishkin/github-major-keys/README.md

+# github major keys 🔑 🔑

-# Some missing keyboard shortcuts for github
+Some missing keyboard shortcuts for github

 ## When viewing a pull request
 - `cmd+shift+8` == goto conversation